jiafuei/vmd-rs/README.md

 ---
 Blas integration is optional.
 See the blas section of [ndarray](https://github.com/rust-ndarray/ndarray) on how to link to blas providers.

+Using with Python
+---
+See [vmdrs-py](https://github.com/jiafuei/vmdrs-py) for an example.

 Support
 ---
 Maybe build issues, thats it.
 I don't understand signal processing.
 I just translated the Python code to Rust and added some optimizations along the way.